weijuey/tp/docs/UserGuide.md

 ### Locating contacts by name : `find`

 Find contacts whose names contain any of the given keywords.
+This command only works in list view.

 Format: `find KEYWORD [MORE_KEYWORDS]`